 Ancient Warriors were masterful at self care because they had to be.
 Their core mission and function in society was to provide protection from threats to peace.
 Their brains, bellies, and bodies, needed to work flawlessly in order to fulfill their task.
 They were also the most at risk of enduring injury and trauma to their brains, bellies, and bodies due to battle.
 The practices and philosophies that are offered here are rooted in the traditions that the ancient warriors of India relied on for protection, balance, and strength.

 I also grew up with chronic undiagnosed digestive and reproductive pain, a sensitive immune system, persistent anxiety and bouts of depression.
-When conventional healthcare failed to lend relief, I coped with the pain through self destructive behavior leading to a serious eating disorder, and substance use.
+When conventional healthcare failed to lend relief, I coped with the pain through self destructive behavior leading to a serious eating disorder.
 When I turned 20, these negative coping mechanisms caught up with me.
 It was obvious that these behaviors were causing me more pain and that I needed to "change my tune."

 Although I found some relief and healthier ways to cope, by 2017, I still had no diagnosis and I continued to experience imbalances and pain.
 I was finally surgically diagnosed with Endometriosis, Intersticial Cystitis and ovarian cysts.
 This diagnosis inspired me to find healing in new and unconventional ways.
 I began to dig deeper into my roots - mentally, emotionally, and energetically - to draw clearer connections about how my nervous system and physical body were and are impacted by my experiences, environment, ancestry, relationships, thoughts, patterns, and beliefs.